 c after = Cons(RefCell { value: 10 }, Cons(RefCell { value: 15 }, Nil))

-This is pretty neat!
-By using RefCell<T>, we have an outwardly immutable List, but we can use the methods on RefCell<T> that provide access to its interior mutability so we can modify our data when we need to.
+This technique is pretty neat!
+By using RefCell<T>, we have an outwardly immutable List.
+But we can use the methods on RefCell<T> that provide access to its interior mutability so we can modify our data when we need to.
 The runtime checks of the borrowing rules protect us from data races, and it’s sometimes worth trading a bit of speed for this flexibility in our data structures.

-The standard library has other types that provide interior mutability, too, like Cell<T>, which is similar except that instead of giving references to the inner value, the value is copied in and out of the Cell<T>.
-There’s also Mutex<T>, which offers interior mutability that’s safe to use across threads, and we’ll be discussing its use in the next chapter on concurrency.
+The standard library has other types that provide interior mutability, such as Cell<T>, which is similar except that instead of giving references to the inner value, the value is copied in and out of the Cell<T>.
+There’s also Mutex<T>, which offers interior mutability that’s safe to use across threads; we’ll discuss its use in Chapter 16.
 Check out the standard library docs for more details on the differences between these types.

+confirm xref

 Reference Cycles Can Leak Memory

-Rust’s memory safety guarantees make it difficult to accidentally create memory that’s never cleaned up, known as a memory leak, but not impossible.
-Entirely preventing memory leaks is not one of Rust’s guarantees in the same way that disallowing data races at compile time is, meaning memory leaks are memory safe in Rust.
-We can see this with Rc<T> and RefCell<T>: it’s possible to create references where items refer to each other in a cycle.
+Rust’s memory safety guarantees make it difficult but not impossible to accidentally create memory that is never cleaned up (known as a memory leak).
+Preventing memory leaks entirely is not one of Rust’s guarantees in the same way that disallowing data races at compile time is, meaning memory leaks are memory safe in Rust.
+We can see that Rust allows memory leaks by using Rc<T> and RefCell<T>: it’s possible to create references where items refer to each other in a cycle.
 This creates memory leaks because the reference count of each item in the cycle will never reach 0, and the values will never be dropped.

 Creating a Reference Cycle

-Let’s take a look at how a reference cycle might happen and how to prevent it, starting with the definition of the List enum and a tail method in Listing 15-20:
+Let’s look at how a reference cycle might happen and how to prevent it, starting with the definition of the List enum and a tail method in Listing 15-25:

-Filename: src/main.rs
+src/main.rs

 use std::rc::Rc;